chadydagher/PROJET-RFID/README.md

  Plan du project

- 1- Introduction à la RFID.
+ 1- What is RFID.

- 2- Differentes types de RFID et classification des tags.

- 3- Fonctionnement d'un system RFID.

- 4- Application de la technology RFID dans les smartcards "carte à puce sans cantact'.

- 5- Exemple de Programmation sur une carte à puce sans contact.Simulation lecture et ecriture.
+ 2- How Do RFID Systems Work.

+ 3- The Different Types of RFID Systems.

+ 4- RFID Standards.

+ 5- Programming Example and Small Simulation .

+ 6- References.